Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed `Temporal=true` Warheads potentially crashing game if used to attack `Slaved=true` infantry.
 - Fixed some locomotors (Tunnel, Walk, Mech) getting stuck when moving too fast.
 - Animations with `MakeInfantry` and `UseNormalLight=false` that are drawn in unit palette will now have cell lighting changes applied on them (by Starkku)
+- Fixed Nuke & Dominator Level lighting not applying to AircraftTypes.

 ## Fixes / interactions with other extensions